mjdamgaard/UP-Web-Project/README.md

 For instance, if you are looking for scary movie to watch, you might be able to get a list of all the movies that carries the 'scary' tag on a conventional site, but you cannot see *how* scary any given movie is in order to match the degree that you are searching for.

-You could of course try to read comments and reviews for each individual resource, but this process is both slow and not very reliable, since reviews often vary greatly and do not cover all the things that you might be interested in.
+You could of course try to read comments and reviews for each individual resource, but this process is both slow and not very reliable, since reviews often vary greatly and do not necessarily cover all the things that you might be interested in.

 ### Ratable tags!